Uunii/1st-Year-at-LAB-University/README.md

 - 🔐 **Admin vs regular user** roles — only admins can touch the important stuff
 - 📊 Displays the latest sensor readings straight to the console

-It's not pretty (it's a console app 😅) but it works, and I built the whole thing myself.
+It's not pretty (it's a console app) but it works

 ---